nitaiaharoni1/reddit-mcp/SECURITY.md

 - Add `.env` files to `.gitignore`
 - Use `.env.example` with placeholder values
 - Never commit actual credentials
+- Test files are in `.gitignore` - they won't be committed

 ❌ **DON'T:**
 - Hardcode secrets in source files
 - Commit test files with real credentials
 - Share credentials in documentation
 - Store secrets in version control

-### Current Protection

-- ✅ Test files are now in `.gitignore`
-- ✅ All test files use environment variables
-- ✅ `.env.example` uses placeholder values
-- ✅ Documentation uses placeholder values

 ### Environment Variables